systemd/zram-generator/man/zram-generator.conf.md

 To disable a configuration file supplied by the vendor, the recommended way is to place a symlink to */dev/null* in the configuration directory in */etc/*, with the same filename as the vendor configuration file.

+The generator understands the following option on the kernel command-line: `systemd.zram[=0|1]`.
+When specified with a true argument (or no argument), the `zram0` device will be created.
+Default options apply, but may be overridden by configuration on disk if present.
+When specified with a false argument, no zram devices will be created by the generator.
+This option thus has higher priority than the configuration files.

 ## OPTIONS

 Each device is configured independently in its `[zramN]` section, where N is a nonnegative integer.
 Other sections are ignored.